 The funders had no role in study design, data collection and interpretation, or the decision to submit the work for publication.

 We are grateful to Dr M Mercola (UCSD and Sanford Consortium for Regenerative Medicine) for kindly providing H9 cells carrying the T-GFP reporter cassette, to Drs Juan Carlos Belmonte and Zhongwei Li (Salk Institute for Biological Studies) for providing human fetal kidney RNA.
 This work was supported by grants from the California Institute for Regenerative Medicine (RB3-05086), the National Institute of Health (U01-DK089567), the UCSD Stem Cell Program, a gift from Michael and Nancy Kaehr, and was made possible in part by the CIRM Major Facilities grant (FA1-00607) to the Sanford Consortium for Regenerative Medicine.

 Animal experimentation: This study was performed in strict accordance with the recommendations in the Guide for the Care and Use of Laboratory Animals of the National Institutes of Health.
 All of the animals were handled according to approved institutional animal care and use committee (IACUC) protocols of the University of California San Diego.
 The protocol was approved by the Committee on the Ethics of Animal Experiments of the University of Minnesota (Protocol Number S06321).
 Every effort was made to minimize suffering.

-- Amy J Wagers, Reviewing Editor, Harvard University, United States
+- Amy J Wagers, Harvard University, United States

 - Received: April 29, 2015